 Before any type of traveling, it is important to check your vehicle to ensure all parts are functioning properly.
 These are the basic safety checks you should make before hitting the road:

 - Check Tire Pressure, Tread, and A Spare– The pressure in your tires can deflate naturally over time without actually puncturing the tire itself.
 If it is colder in temperature outside of your car hasn’t been run in 4+ hours, the tires can deflate before they fill back up with air over the course of driving.
 Tread can also wear down without a driver being aware of it.
-We suggest keeping always keeping a spare tire in your trunk in the case that you do get a flat tire while traveling.
+We suggest keeping always keeping a spare tire in your trunk in case you do get a flat tire while traveling.
 Make sure your spare tire also has appropriate tread and air pressure.

 - Keep Your Vehicle Cool- Check your radiator and engine coolant levels before departing on your vacation.
 Especially during the summer months, leaks can occur more often and you do not want to be stuck without A/C or have your engine overheat while driving.